Sapsucker Birds: Woodpeckers With a Sweet Tooth

 Finally there’s the fourth member of the group: Williamson’s sapsucker, an uncommon bird found in the Western mountains.
 It has typical sapsucker habits but doesn’t look like the others.
 The male is mostly black, while the female is brown with heavy black barring.

 Discovered in the 1800s, female and male Williamson’s sapsuckers look so different from each other that until they were seen sharing the same nests, they were thought to be separate species.

 Discover mind-blowing woodpecker facts you should know

 How Do Sapsuckers Build Bird Nests?

 In summer, sapsuckers live in cool climates, such as those found in the Northwoods, mountains or along the Pacific Coast.
 They nest from April through July, using their tree-drilling skills to dig cavities for their families.
 Unlike most birds, the male sapsucker, not the female, does most of the nest hole excavating.

 Other woodpeckers nest in dead holes or limbs, but a sapsucker bird chooses live trees, especially aspen or birch.
 The ones they pick are often infected with a fungus that rots out the heartwood, making the soft interior easier to dig into.

-Here’s how to tell the difference between downy and hairy woodpeckers.
+Here’s how to tell the difference between downy vs hairy woodpeckers.

 Look for Sapsuckers in the Woods